h digitalfootprint web 728x90

 image

-Built in 1915, the Jefferson Apartments building was purchased in 2015 by Krause+ at the same time it bought the Butler Apartments.
+Built in 1915, the Jefferson Apartments building was purchased in 2015 by the Krause Group at the same time the Krause Group bought the Butler Apartments.
 A building permit for 52 apartments was requested by Harry Herndon Polk in April 1915.
 A café opened in the building in September of that year.
 The Bankers Life Company remodeled the building in 1938, converting the apartments into 72 smaller units.
-According to a August 2021 Des Moines Register article, there were plans to rehab the building.
+According to an August 2021 Des Moines Register article, there were plans to rehab the building.
 Tenants were told their leases would not be renewed so the extent of repairs could be better assessed.
 Although there are plans to rehab the building, demolition remains a possibility if repairs become too costly.

 Hull Avenue Tavern (Snusville) – 834 Hull Ave., Des Moines